little-world/rust-course/src/09-error-handling-architecture.md

 ## Pattern 4: Recoverable vs Unrecoverable Errors

 **Problem**: Using `Result` for everything forces callers to handle programmer errors (bugs) that should never occur, cluttering code with defensive checks.
 Using `panic!` for recoverable errors (file not found, network timeout) makes software brittle—crashes instead of graceful degradation.
-The boundary between "should recover" and "should crash" is often unclear, leading to inconsistent error handling across codebases.

 **Solution**: Use `Result` for expected failures that callers should handle (file not found, parse errors, network failures).
 Use `panic!` for programmer errors and invariant violations (out-of-bounds indexing, assertion failures, contract violations).
-Use `Option` when absence is a valid state without error context.
-At startup, fail fast with `?` or `expect()` for required resources.
-In long-running servers, gracefully degrade or use fallbacks for transient failures.

 **Why It Matters**: Using `panic!` for programmer errors catches bugs immediately in development—if an array index is out of bounds, the program crashes with a clear error rather than returning a `Result` that might be ignored.
 Using `Result` for external failures enables graceful degradation—a web server can return 503 for database timeout instead of crashing.
-Confusing these leads to either brittle software (crashes on expected failures) or impossible-to-debug issues (continuing execution after invariant violated).

 **Use Cases**: Libraries use `Result` (let caller decide), applications can `panic!` at startup for missing config, long-running services use `Result` with fallbacks, embedded systems may `panic!` on OOM, test code uses `unwrap()` liberally, FFI boundaries must catch panics with `catch_unwind`.